Churchill Downs Stakes: History

 The event was held in split divisions twice - 1982 and 1985.
 In 1983, the conditions of the event were modified from handicap to stakes allowance for four-year-olds and older which reflect in the name of the event.

 Since 1986, the event has been scheduled on the same day as the Kentucky Derby.
 In 1988, the event reverted to a handicap and was held with such conditions until 2006.

 In 1992, the event was classified as Grade III.
 The winner that year, 4/5 odds-on Pleasant Tap would also win the Grade I Jockey Club Gold Cup and the Suburban Handicap and was awarded the U.S. Champion Older Male Horse.

 The event was upgraded to Grade II in 1998.
 That year the winner 7/5 favorite Distorted Humor set a new track of 1:21.18 winning by 3 1/4 lengths over Gold Land.
 The track record was once again broken in this event in 2001 when Alannan won in a time of 1:20.50.
 That day on Kentucky Derby Day, three track records were broken.

-The 2004 winner six-year-old Speightstown continued his brilliant year capturing the Breeders' Cup Sprint and being crowned the U.S. Champion Sprinter.
+The 2004 winner, six-year-old Speightstown, went on to win the Breeders’ Cup Sprint and was subsequently recognized as the U.S. Champion Sprinter.

 In 2007, the conditions of the event were changed from handicap to stakes allowance and the name of the event was modified to the Churchill Downs Stakes.

 The American Graded Stakes Committee upgraded the race to its current Grade I status in 2019.
 Mitole, the 2019 winner would also win the Grade I Metropolitan Handicap, Forego Stakes and Breeders' Cup Sprint and was crowned the U.S. Champion Sprinter.